Hitopadesha

-Hitopadesha (Sanskrit: हितोपदेशः, IAST: Hitopadeśa, "Beneficial Advice") is an Indian text in the Sanskrit language consisting of fables with both animal and human characters.
+Hitopadesha (Sanskrit: हितोपदेशः, IAST: Hitopadeśa, "Beneficial Advice") is an Indian text in the Sanskrit language consisting of fables with both human and animal characters.
 It incorporates maxims, worldly wisdom and advice on political affairs in simple, elegant language, and the work has been widely translated.

 Little is known about its origin.
-The surviving text is believed to be from the 12th-century, but was probably composed by Narayana between 800 and 950 CE.
-The oldest manuscript found in Nepal has been dated to the 14th century, and its content and style has been traced to the ancient Sanskrit treatises called the Panchatantra from much earlier.
+The surviving text is believed to be from the 12th century, but it was probably composed by Narayana between 800 and 950 CE.
+The oldest manuscript found in Nepal has been dated to the 14th century, and its content and style has been traced to the ancient Sanskrit treatises called the Panchatantra from a much earlier time period.

 The author and his sources

 The authorship of the Hitopadesa has been contested.
 19th-century Indologists attributed the text to Vishnu Sharma, a narrator and character that often appears in its fables.
 Upon the discovery of the oldest known manuscript of the text in Nepal, dated to 1373, and the preparation of a critical edition, scholars generally accept the authority of its two concluding verses.
 These verses mention Narayana as the author and a king called Dhavala Chandra as the patron of the text.
 But as no other work by this author is known, and since the ruler mentioned has not been traced in other sources, we know almost nothing of either of them.
 Dating the work is therefore problematic.
 There are quotations within it from 8th century works and other internal evidence may point to an East Indian origin during the later Pala Empire (8th-12th century).

 Narayana says that the purpose of creating the work is to encourage proficiency in Sanskrit expression (samskrita-uktishu) and knowledge of wise behaviour (niti-vidyam).
 This is done through the telling of moral stories in which birds, beasts and humans interact.
 Interest is maintained through the device of enclosed narratives in which a story is interrupted by an illustrative tale before resuming.
 The style is elaborate and there are frequent pithy verse interludes to illustrate the points made by the various speakers.
 On account of these, which provide by far the greater part of the text, the work has been described as an anthology of (sometimes contradictory) verses from widespread sources relating to statecraft.

 The Hitopadesha is quite similar to the ancient Sanskrit classic, the Panchatantra, another collection of fables with morals.
 Both have an identical frame story, although the Hitopadesha differs by having only four divisions to the ancient text's five.
 According to Ludwik Sternbach's critical edition of the text, the Panchatantra is the primary source of some 75% of the Hitopadeshas content, while a third of its verses can be traced to the Panchatantra.
 In his own introductory verses, Narayana acknowledges that he is indebted to the Panchatantra and 'another work'.
 The latter is unknown but may possibly be the Dharmasastras or some other.